achille-martin/nvim-robotics/README.md

 bash nvim_installer.sh install
 ```

+If you are new to Neovim, check out [this tutorial](https://github.com/rcallaby/Learn-Vim-and-NeoVim) from Richard Callaby.

 <a id="quick-config-setup"></a>
 ### 3.2.
 Quick configuration setup

 Follow the steps below to easily get started with this repo:

-* Please ensure that your Neovim version is operational by typing `nvim` in a terminal.
+* Ensure that your Neovim version is operational by typing `nvim` in a terminal.
 If not, refer to [Neovim setup](#neovim-setup).

 **NOTE: if you have already defined a personal configuration for Neovim, rest assured that this quick setup will not affect it.**